 Source: PMI Pulse 2020

-Writing a project plan enables the team to have an organized approach to project management.
+Knowing how to make a project plan enables the team to have an organized approach to project management.
 To undertake a project without a written project plan could lead to inefficiencies, which can be harmful to the entire organization and its stakeholders.
 For instance, in 2018 alone, 48% of projects were not completed on time due to poor management (Business Wire, 2018).
 Aside from having a clear guide to navigating the project, there are other benefits to having a well-written project plan, such as:

 The main purpose of a project plan is to promote efficiency so as not to waste valuable resources.
 Having a written project plan reminds the team of important milestones, as well as the day-to-day activities that need to be accomplished.

 In writing the project plan, you will need to identify any event or circumstance that might negatively affect the project.
 This enables the team to anticipate those events and have concrete steps to tackle the challenges.
 The project plan enumerates backup work structures that can be automatically mobilized once needed.
+You can also implement an agile approach to project management so the team is better equipped in meeting unexpected challenges.

 Before you can sit down and write the project plan, you have to gather all the necessary information by conducting research and consulting with all the stakeholders, and also with your team members.
 You should have identified the why, what, who, and when of the project.
 Knowing the answers to the following questions will provide clarity as you write the project plan.